CMSgov/cdap/terraform/services/bucket-access-log/README.md

-# Terraform for bucket-access-log in target accounts
+# Terraform for bucket-access-logs in target accounts

 This terraform code manages an s3 bucket in each target account (prod and non-prod) for logging access to other S3 buckets.